Mission: Loyalty — Build Trust and Incentivize Data Sharing With Your Loyalty Program

 I thought that being a Secret Agent would convince people to open up and share their personal information with me.
-It turns out it’s not that easy…people tend to be quite sensitive regarding their personal data.
-Nevertheless, according to research by Clear Channel and JCDecaux, more than 80% of customers consider trust a deciding factor when they make a purchase.
-That’s another reason why brands must build trust with their customers.
+It turns out it’s not that easy…people have grown more sensitive regarding their personal information, in fact, 64% feel like their data is less secure now than it was a few years ago.

 Hi everyone, and welcome back to Mission: Loyalty, your best connection for loyalty insights.